AcostaDDev/AcostaDDev/README.md

 </p>

 ## 🙋‍♂️About me:
-  - 👨🏻‍💻 I'm a just graduated programmer that loves code and space.
+  - 👨🏻‍💻 I'm a Jr. Programmer that likes backend and mostly python.
-  - 📚 I've just and i do really like programming, this is a world where the innovation never stops so i just need to never stop learning ^^.
+  - 📚 I do really like programming, this is a world where the innovation never stops so i just gotta never stop learning ^^.
-  - 💻 Really interested in python and AI
+  - 💻 Really interested in python and i'm currently exploring fields like Data Analysis, Algoritims and Back-End web development.
   - 🪐 Did i said i love space?

 ## 🌐 Socials: